mariahncornelio/Southeast-Asia-GeoGuessr/README.md

   * **Background:** As a GeoGuessr player, I’ve found it especially challenging to distinguish between Southeast Asian countries due to their similar foliage, architecture, and general scenery.
 This inspired the idea: could a computer vision model perform better than a human at identifying which country an image is from?
   * **Project Goal:** Build an image classification model that can identify whether a given Google Street View image originates from one of four Southeast Asian countries: Indonesia, Malaysia, the Philippines, or Thailand
-  * **Approach:** Google Street View Static API was used to gather real-world images based on location-specific queries (beaches, mountains, cities, etc.) across the four countries taken from Overpass Turbo.
-The problem was framed as a multi-class classification task using CNN's.
+  * **Approach:** Google Street View Static API was used to gather real-world images based on location-specific queries on Overpass Turbo across the four countries.
+The problem was framed as a multi-class classification task using transfer learning.
 A custom CNN, MobileNetV2, and ResNet50 models were trained and compared, analyzing accuracy and generalization/confidence performance
-  * **Summary of Performance** The best-performing model was MobileNetV2, achieving a validation accuracy of 33.75%, outperforming both the custom model (24.6%) and ResNet50 (29.3%).
+  * **Summary of Performance** The best-performing model was **MobileNetV2**, achieving a validation accuracy of 33.75%, outperforming both the custom model (24.6%) and ResNet50 (29.3%).
 The results show that while classification is still difficult for this region, the model demonstrates some ability to distinguish between visually similar Southeast Asian countries

 ## SUMMARY OF WORK DONE